3 Ways to Speed Up the Medical Device Development Timeline

 The Evolution of the Medical Device Product Development Lifecycle

-Historically, the medical device development process for a conservatively managed healthcare company ranged between three to eight years, or even longer for Class II and III medical devices.
+Historically, the medical device development process for a conservatively managed healthcare company ranged between three to eight years, or even longer for a Class II or Class III device.
 Innovative new technologies, patient engagement platforms and other macro trends are shaking up the status quo.

 Macro trends are creating a myriad of opportunities in the healthcare industry; opportunities applicable from the already-popular wearable devices to the more complex patient monitoring products.
 Progress has been impressive, but healthcare's medical device product development lifecycle timelines must synch up closely with the pace of key macro trends like innovation and rapid technology evolution.

-You can imagine the thought process: quickly react by applying a band aid to address the problem to minimize manufacturing process disruptions.
-Unfortunately, this reactive approach has been shown to create complacent environments with significant impact to their product quality, their reputations and in many cases costly regulatory challenges.
+You can imagine the thought process: Quickly react by applying a band-aid to address the problem and minimize manufacturing process disruptions.
+Unfortunately, this reactive approach has been shown to create complacent environments with significant impact to their medical product quality, their reputations, and in many cases, costly regulatory challenges.
 This is yesterday's approach.
 Modular architectures to bridge the gaps in performance and value within the products is the only way to future-proof and ensure quality management today.

-Put another way, the impact of fast-evolving technology isn't limited to just current and new medical device products, but ones that hit the market many years ago.
-If a healthcare product hasn't been redesigned or updated in a decade, keeping it in production can be more complicated than building something brand new, due to end-of-life or other supply chain challenges.
+Put another way, the impact of fast-evolving technology isn't limited to just current and new medical device products, but also extends to ones that hit the market many years ago.
+If a healthcare product hasn't been redesigned or updated in a decade, keeping it in production can be more complicated than building something brand new due to end-of-life or other supply chain challenges.

 There is always a risk that a product will not reach the market.
 In my experience, companies abandon healthcare projects more frequently because of the intense focus on technology, feasibility studies and issues with human factors.
 However, if product development is front-loaded and the right modular strategy is utilized, a much greater number of products would reach the market.

-More and more, the push for the latest and greatest is being driven by consumer wants and needs.
+More and more, the push for the latest and greatest is being driven by user needs and wants.
 In addition, emerging technologies have created an urgency to speed up the healthcare product development cycle.

 The point is that a great infusion pump that is more than 10 years old may still function well and serve its designed purpose, but it's less effective and accepted if the product is not aligned with the most current technology and customer expectations.
 Therefore, medical device developers must take steps to better align their product development lifecycles with buyer expectations.
 The truth is in the data.

-Here are three considerations for healthcare OEMs looking to accelerate their medical device product development lifecycles:
+Here are three considerations for medical device manufacturers looking to accelerate their development lifecycles:

 1. Take a Modular Approach to Medical Device Design & Development

-Companies from many industries, like automotive, are leveraging modular design as the best adaptive strategy for managing accelerating innovations in their markets.
-Going modular has allowed them to keep pace at the speed of innovation which in turn helps mitigate the risk of supply chain disruption.
+Companies from many industries, like automotive, are leveraging modular design as the best adaptive strategy for managing accelerating innovation in their markets.
+Going modular has allowed them to keep pace at the speed of innovation, which in turn helps mitigate the risk of supply chain disruption.

-Medical device manufacturing partners can help with all the 'dissecting' required by comprehensive product architecture—in effect providing eyes and ears to help ensure you don't run into component obsolescence issues or other sourcing complications that drive excessive or unplanned development costs.
-They help you maintain a technology edge and provide support across every part of the process: from prototyping and clinical trials to premarket approval and regulatory compliance.
+Medical device manufacturing partners can help with all the "dissecting" required by comprehensive product architecture — in effect providing eyes and ears to help ensure you don't run into component obsolescence issues or other sourcing complications that drive excessive or unplanned development costs.
+They help you maintain a technology edge and provide support across every part of the process: from prototyping and clinical trial to premarket approval and regulatory requirement compliance.